Lauri Markkanen: Senior national team

 Markkanen played with the Finland senior national team at EuroBasket 2017, which was partly held in his home country.
 He led his team to the round of 16 by averaging 19.5 points and 5.7 rebounds over 6 games.

 He played his second EuroBasket tournament in 2022.
 In the Round of 16, Markkanen scored 43 points to lead Finland to a 94–86 win over Croatia, setting a new all-time record for a Finnish player at the EuroBasket.
-The win also lead to Finland's first quarterfinal appearance in 55 years, the last being in 1967.
+The win also led to Finland's first quarterfinal appearance in 55 years, the last being in 1967.
 Finland eventually lost in the following quarterfinals to Spain 100–90.
-Markkanen averaged 27.9 points on 54.2 percent shooting, and eight rebounds over seven games.
+Markkanen averaged 27.9 points on 54.2 per cent shooting and eight rebounds over seven games.

 Markkanen was named in the Finnish national team roster to play 2023 FIBA World Cup.
-In the tournament, he averaged 24.8 points and 8 rebounds over five games, but after the losses in the group stage, Finland finished 21st place out of 32 teams.
+In the tournament, he averaged 24.8 points and 8 rebounds over five games, but after the losses in the group stage, Finland finished in 21st place out of 32 teams.

 On August 8, 2025, Markkanen scored a career-high 48 points, going 17-from-23 from the field, in a 105–62 friendly win over Belgium in the preparation for EuroBasket 2025.
 He set a Finland national team record, surpassing his own previous record from 2022.

 At the EuroBasket 2025, Markkanen averaged 23.1 points and 8.1 rebounds per game, leading Finland to a historic semi-final appearance.
 Finland ultimately finished 4th, making it the best result in the country's history.
 During the tournament, Markkanen surpassed 500 points scored in EuroBasket career, as the second Finnish player behind Timo Lampén.
 He was also named in the All-Tournament Second Team.